'Oh, it's a shark': Northland surfer describes horrifying great white attack

-A Whangarei surfer says he's lucky to be alive after a horrifying encounter with a great white shark which left its tooth lodged in his board and tooth fragments deep in his arm.
+A Whangarei surfer who survived a great white shark attack plans to keep the tooth that lodged into his battered board, and the fragments that were plucked from his arm, as souvenirs.

 Speaking to the Herald from his hospital bed today in Whangarei, Andrew 'Nugget' Brough, 25, described his close encounter with the marine predator, which happened about 6pm yesterday.

-Moments after being bitten he noticed his own blood running through the water.
+Moments after being bitten he noticed blood gushing from his wetsuit and knew he was in serious trouble.

+"I was sort of facing sideways to the beach and I just like got hit in the face," he told the Herald from Whangarei Hospital, surrounded by family.

+"Something come up and hit me in the face, obviously bit my arm... but my initial reaction was [had] a surfer come into me?"

 Brough joked that he wanted to have a beer with Australian surfing legend Mick Fanning after surviving the attack.
 Fanning survived an encounter with what is suspected to be a great white during the J-Bay Open finals in Jeffreys Bay, South Africa in 2015.